TinySpins/Contour42/README.md

 ### Usage
 #### Normal use
-Place the 'Contour42' project directory in you Matlab path, and open the `contour42.m` file in Matlab.
+Place the 'Contour42' project directory in your Matlab path, and open the `contour42.m` file in Matlab.
 Run the script.

 When prompted by the GUI, select a main working directory containing the following subdirectories (adhere strictly to the naming scheme):
 - workspaces (directory containing your workspaces, e.g. study_1, study_2...)